ankita-gupta/ng2-calendar/README.md

-# Ng2Calender
+# Ng2Calendar

-A simple calender to display some events on particular dates and to perform functions on that dates.
+A simple calendar to display some events on particular dates and to perform functions on that dates.
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ### Demo